Lisa Rinna Poses With Her Daughters In Fashion Campaign, But Grandma Lois Steals The Show

 — Page Six (@PageSix) April 30, 2019

-While Lisa Rinna and Harry Hamlin’s daughters are already seasoned models who’ve appeared in Teen Vogue, Paper, and more, it may surprise fans of the famous clan to know that Lisa’s mom Lois knows the ropes in the modeling world as well.
-Rinna told People her mom modeled in a local fashion show and a boutique in her hometown of Medford, Oregon and was “not nervous at all” about the fashion shoot.
-In addition, Lois has always loved fashion and even influenced her future famous daughter with her chic looks back in the day.
-Rinna said her mom was inspired by the classic looks of Jackie Kennedy Onassis and old movie stars.
+While Lisa Rinna and Harry Hamlin’s daughters are already seasoned models who’ve appeared in Teen Vogue, Paper, and more, it may surprise fans of the famous clan to know that Lisa’s mom, Lois, knows the ropes in the modeling world as well.
+Rinna told People that her mom modeled in a local fashion show in her hometown of Medford, Oregon, and was “not nervous at all” about the fashion shoot.
+In addition, Lois has always loved fashion and even influenced her daughter with her chic looks back in the day.
+Rinna said her mom was inspired by the classic looks of Jackie Kennedy Onassis and elegant movie stars.

-Lisa Rinna’s mom Lois is already a familiar face to Real Housewives of Beverly Hills fans.
-The 90-year-old beauty has been featured on the Bravo reality show and recently detailed her terrifying story of being attacked by David Carpenter, the infamous Trailside Killer that murdered multiple people on the hiking trails in Northern California in the 1970s and ’80s.
-Lois Rinna—who escaped death three years before her daughter Lisa was born thanks to a suspicious military policeman who followed Carpenter’s car down a deserted road— claims to be the convicted murder’s first victim before he became a serial killer.
+Lisa Rinna’s mom is already a familiar face to Real Housewives of Beverly Hills fans.
+The 90-year-old beauty has been featured on the Bravo reality show in the past, and recently detailed her terrifying story of being attacked by David Carpenter, the infamous Trailside Killer that murdered multiple people on the hiking trails in Northern California in the 1970s and ’80s.
+Lois Rinna — who escaped death three years before her daughter Lisa was born, thanks to a suspicious military policeman who followed Carpenter’s car down a deserted road — had been viciously attacked by the convicted murderer.

 The Real Housewives of Beverly Hills airs Tuesdays at 9 p.m. on Bravo.